afqueiruga/afqstensorflowexamples/Readme.md

 afq, November 2017

 ## Intro
 This is a small collection of my trials learning TensorFlow.
 There's a lot of different examples out there that seem overly complex and aren't really using the intended idioms.
 The documentation itself is no exception. (devs: Add a wiki talk page!)
 The notebooks and utilities are the best code I can write after sifting through everything I've dredged up on the internet, while constantly pestering my dear friend E. H. at Brain.

+The useful routines I've been writing get refactored into [afqstensorflowutil](https://github.com/afqueiruga/afqstensorflowutil).

 ## Impetus